 When any object is pushed, the needed dependencies to completely create and display that object are also pushed.
 For example, when you push a page, dotCMS will also automatically push Content on the page, Templates, Containers, and the folder(s) in which it resides, etc., as needed.
 For more information, please see the Push Publishing Dependencies documentation.

 What can be Synchronized

-In addition, the following can be push published, but when these types of objects are pushed, the objects on the sending and receiving server are synchronized.
-This means that all objects of the specified type are pushed to the receiving server, and all objects which exist on the receiving server that do not also exist on the sending server will be removed from the receiving server.
+In addition, the following can be push published, but when these types of objects are pushed, the objects on the sending server and Endpoint are synchronized.
+This means that all objects of the specified type are pushed to the Endpoint, and all objects which exist on the Endpoint that do not also exist on the sending server will be removed from the Endpoint.

 What Can NOT be Pushed

-The following dotCMS objects cannot be pushed and will need to be added to each server individually as needed:
+The following dotCMS objects cannot be pushed and will need to be manually added to Dynamic Endpoints as needed:

 - Vanity URLs

 - Roles and Permissions

 - Note: If you push user accounts, those accounts are pushed to the Dynamic Endpoint without any permissions assigned, and you must manually assign Roles and permissions to the user accounts after they have been pushed to the Endpoint.